Do you want to let a judge or jury decide your case?

-If you have a dispute that you would like to resolve, and would like to engage Mr. Kelly to act as a neutral Mediator, call 305-592-1192 today to schedule a Mediation.
+If you have a dispute that you need to resolve, and would like to engage Mr. Kelly to act as a neutral Mediator, call 305-592-1192 today to schedule a Mediation.

 Mediation is different from Arbitration and Litigation in several ways.
-First, it is generally a voluntary process, in that the parties make the final decision whether to accept a settlement, not the judge, jury or arbitrator(s).
-Also, Mediation is informal, in that there is no testimony, discovery or exchange of any documents, other than those documents a party wishes to provide the mediator to review.
-The process consists of each side presenting a brief summary of their positions, and then caucusing, where the parties discuss their goals with the mediator, independently of the other parties.
+First, it is a voluntary process, since the parties make the final decision whether to accept a settlement; not a judge, jury or arbitrator(s).
+Also, Mediation is informal, because there is no testimony or discovery, other than those documents a party wishes to provide the mediator to review.
+The process normally consists of each side presenting a brief summary of their positions, and then caucusing, where the parties discuss their goals with the mediator, independently of the other parties.
 Based upon their positions, each party proposes a settlement option, and hope to reach a mutually agreeable solution.

 Attorney Kelly is a Florida Supreme Court Certified Circuit Court Mediator.
-A mediator must be neutral, and assists parties to reach a settlement that they can all agree with.
+A mediator must be neutral, and assists parties to reach a settlement that they mutually agree on.
 As distinct from a judge in a lawsuit, or a panel in arbitration proceedings, a mediator does not make findings or issue decisions regarding a case.
 Instead, a mediator acts as a “go-between,” to listen to each party’s positions and arguments, and help them agree on terms that they determine.
-Since no attorney or party can ever predict what a jury’s decision will be, mediation is an excellent alternative, in which the parties decide what is in their best interests.
+Since no attorney or party can ever predict what a jury’s decision will be, mediation is often a preferable alternative to trial, because the parties decide what is in their best interests.
 If you would like to engage Mr. Kelly to mediate your dispute, please call us at 305-592-1192.